yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/plugins/system.md

 	}
 	...

-And in story it could be used as ...
+And in story it could be used as ...<br/>

 	...
 	Given store last result as 'myReference'
 	Given make something with $myReference
 	...

-Notice that $myReference will be passed as a plain object during method call ...
+Notice that $myReference will be passed as a plain object during method call ...<br/>

 7. Iterate on object
 --------------------

-This extention permit to iterate on object such as list.
+This extention permit to iterate on object such as list.<br/>

 Framework vision ...